 Till I found out it would last 5 days!!

 I rented a car and I had the freedom to move around as I pleased.
-Mauritius is not a big island, although I would suggest to visit the North and the South from 2 basis (more details in the accommodation section)
+Mauritius is not a big island however the roads can be quite winding and you should budget some time for any trip

-I checked few books and websites.
+I checked few books and websites before starting my trip.
 I made my beach wish list before flying there.
 I felt, however, I was missing something.
 The local knowledge.

 Well, I was very lucky.
 In my first week I had 5 days in a Mauritian wedding.
-Plenty of time to talk with the locals and take down notes on the best beaches
+Plenty of time to talk with the locals and take down notes on the best beaches.
+I was even blessed when I was introduced to 2 famous resort managers.
+They were impressed by my Instagram portfolio and with word of mouth I started my 3 months long trip.

 The sequence is not following any ranking.
-As the Mauritians would say, take it easy and just enjoy, there is not top or bottom
+As the Mauritians would say, take it easy and just enjoy, there is no top or bottom

 When I was thinking about this list I had no doubt to include Trou aux Biches as one of the best beaches in Mauritius.
 There are many reasons and ultimately the two adjective I would use for this place are peaceful and beautiful, what I would expect from heaven, if there is one